i

 13. Publish your WordPress website

-Are you happy with your WordPress website?
-You can uninstall the maintenance mode plugin and show your website to your visitors.
-Are you now done with your website?
+However, are you now done with your site?
 The answer is no. Creating and maintaining a website is a continuous process of adjustment and improvement.
 For instance, you should update your WordPress website regularly.
 This will allow you to benefit from new features and keep your website more secure.

 This is how to update your WordPress website: